django/deps/draft/email-providers.md

 deprecation period:

 * The `InvalidEmailProvider` error for unknown `**kwargs` is raised only when "updated settings" are in use (the backend has been initialized with an `alias`).

 * With "default settings" or "deprecated settings" (no `alias`), unknown `**kwargs` will issue a deprecation warning.

-(See also [*Upgrading EmailBackend implementations*](#upgrading-emailbackend-implementations) later.)
+(See also [*Upgrading EmailBackend implementations*](#upgrading-emailbackend-implementations).)

 Three of Django's built-in EmailBackends have specific support for `fail_silently` mode: the console, filebased, and SMTP backends.
 They will